sionaww/Homology-Detection/README.md

 ### Example Data Files
 The following sample gene lists are provided for testing the functions:

-sampleHumanGeneList: A small subset of human genes.
+- sampleHumanGeneList: A small subset of human genes.
-sampleChickenGeneList: A small subset of chicken genes.
+- sampleChickenGeneList: A small subset of chicken genes.
-geneD: A dictionary that contains gene information such as chromosome location and protein sequence.
+- geneD: A dictionary that contains gene information such as chromosome location and protein sequence.
-Sample Run
+**Sample Run

-def runBRHSample():
+runBRHSample():
-    '''Print best reciprocal hits for sample data.
-First in human chromosome order, then in chicken chromosome order.''' allScoresD = allScores(sampleHumanGeneList, sampleChickenGeneList)
-    print('human --- chicken')
-    for geneName in sampleHumanGeneList:
-        printBRH(geneName, allScoresD)
-    print()
-    print('chicken --- human')
-    for geneName in sampleChickenGeneList:
-        printBRH(geneName, allScoresD)

 **Sample Output:**

 human --- chicken